Lumbar Disc Desiccation at L3-L4

 Pathophysiology in Plain English

 Think of a racing-bike tire: when fully inflated the rim is protected; when pressure falls the rim bangs the road.
 Similarly, when the L3-L4 disc dries out it collapses, forcing adjacent vertebrae to bear unbuffered stress.
-Shear forces drive cartilage fissures that may progress to annular tears, spur formation, Modic end-plate changes, and possible herniation.
-Biochemically, the disc shifts from type II to fibrotic type I collagen, and pro-inflammatory cytokines such as interleukin-6, tumor-necrosis-factor-α, and C-reactive protein infiltrate the micro-environment, sensitizing pain fibers.
+Shear forces drive fissures that may progress to annular tears, spur formation, Modic end-plate changes, and possible herniation.
+Biochemically, the disc shifts from type II to fibrotic type I collagen, and pro-inflammatory cytokines such as interleukin-6, -necrosis-factor-α, and C-reactive protein infiltrate the micro-environment, sensitizing pain fibers.
 PMCTaylor & Francis Online

 Types of Disc Desiccation at L3-L4